jonathansouty/bk24tr_hackathon/README.md

 	```bash
 	streamlit run app.py
 	```
-6. The app should open in a new tab in your default browser and the terminal should indicate that the localhost server is up and running.
+6. The app should open in a new tab in your default browser and the terminal should indicate that the localhost server is up and running.<br>
 ![image](https://github.com/jesab/bk24tr_hackathon/assets/118614390/ea0217f1-6266-490b-8f73-fdb5e2b0d76a)